The literal meaning of taekwondo refers to three basic words:

 The taekwondo curriculum we follow is one designed by Master Jose I. Delgado several decades ago.
 The curriculum is organized into ten levels from beginner to black belt.
 Each level has a set of kicks, self-defense, and sparring techniques selected by Master Jose I. Delgado himself.
 The curriculum also uses traditional exercises/patterns, better known as forms, to teach some of the more traditional moves.

 The taekwondo patterns we use are known as the Chang Hon patterns.
 These patterns are considered to be part of the traditional taekwondo style and are taught by many of today’s most influential taekwondo organizations.

 While the Chang Hon patterns moves are pretty much the same across many of the taekwondo schools, the interpretation of the same varies from organization to organization.
 We cannot say that any one school’s interpretation is better than any other; however, Master Delgado’s interpretation is designed to enhance the student’s application effectiveness while reducing the expenditure of energy and the potential counter effects to the student’s body.

-All classes start with a warm-up and stretch session and then a cardiovascular work-out as part of the first 30 minutes of classes.
-The second half of the class is designed to cover the curriculum assigned for every student.
+All classes start with a warm-up and stretch session and then a cardiovascular workout as part of the first 30 minutes of classes.
+The second half of the class is designed to cover the curriculum assigned to every student.
 Normally this is the time that we teach techniques and concepts to the students.

 While classes may be mixed in terms of ages and ranks each student has their own customized learning plan that follows closely the standard curriculum of our school.